Psychotherapy, psychological counseling in Pruszków (near Warsaw)

 If you suffer, you cannot think calmly and clearly, anxiety and sadness overwhelms you and you frequently feel uneasy – this is a place for you.
-We can have a closer look at your troubles in the atmosphere of safety, and empathy.
-Feel invited to have a closer look at my offer of help.
+We can have a closer look at your troubles in the atmosphere of safety and empathy.

 Find your true needs.
 Build better relations with people surrounding you, face your feeling of depression, anxiety and uneasiness and overcome them.
 Start believing in your capabilities.
 Regain your self-confidence and restore your faith in others.
 Overcome your old, unfavorable patterns, a feeling of getting stuck or coming to a standstill.